OlimilO1402/Err_CorrectErrorHandling/README.md

 Now call the ErrHandler function, which can be private in every class, form or module.
 Add the information: "name of the function", VB already knows the name of the class or form.
-You even have the chance to call the function plenty of times, by using "On Error GoTo -1" before "GoTo Try"
+You even have the chance to call the function plenty of times, by using "Resume Try"
 ```vba
     If ErrHandler("Open", "Trying to open the file: " & PFN, , , , True) = vbRetry Then
         Resume Try